use-ink/ink-docs/docs/basics/xcm.md

         id: *self.env().caller().as_ref(),
     }.into();

-    // Create an XCM message
+    // Create an XCM message.
     let message: Xcm<()> = Xcm::builder_unsafe()

-     // Withdraw the relay's native token derivative from the contract's account .withdraw_asset((Parent, amount))
+     // Withdraw the relay's native token derivative from the contract's account.
+     .withdraw_asset((Parent, amount))

-    // initiate_reserve_withdraw instruction takes the derivative token from the holding register and burns it,
+    // The initiate_reserve_withdraw instruction takes the derivative token from the holding register and burns it.
-    // then send the nested XCM to the reserve in this example, the relay chain.
+    // It then send the nested XCM to the reserve in this example, the relay chain.
-    // upon receiving the XCM the reserve will withdraw the asset from our chain's sovereign account, and deposit on the caller's account.
+    // Upon receiving the XCM, the reserve will withdraw the asset from our chain's sovereign account, and deposit on the caller's account.
     .initiate_reserve_withdraw(
         All,
         Parent,